e3b0c442/warp/README.md

 * `credFinder`: A function conforming to `CredentialFinder` which is used to check if a credential ID already exists in the system
 * `opts`: A pointer to the stored `PublicKeyCredentialCreationOptions` which was previously sent to the client
 * `cred`: The parsed `AttestationPublicKeyCredential` that was sent from the client in response to the server challenge
+* `vals`: Additional custom validations to be performed in addition to those required by the specification

 ##### Return values:
 * An `*AttestationObject` which contains all of the information that may need to be stored to authenticate using the credential